XMegaForArduino/IDE/README.md

-At some point in the future I will include tool versions that support these processors.
+At some point in the future I will include tool versions that support these currently 'unsupported' processors.
 Until then, instructions for patching the existing tools can be found in the 'patches' repository.
+Yes, you'll need to re-compile and install them yourself.

-Additionally, the added files will reference a modified version of the 'avrdude.conf' file, to support the protocols used for the various bootloaders.
-Most of them duplicate the 'stk' protocols used by the Uno ('arduino') and the MEGA2560 ('wiring').
+Additionally, the added boards will reference a modified version of the 'avrdude.conf' file, to support the protocols used for the various bootloaders.
+Most of them duplicate the 'arduino' and 'wiring' protocols used by the Arduino Uno and the MEGA2560.
 However, the actual CPU settings associated with these protocols are typically NOT defined (or are incorrectly defined in some cases) in the default 'avrdude.conf'.
 Rather than forcing you to patch it, the updated file is included in the prepared packages.